 Amber Neill began her career as a Nurse, a careeer she has been dedicated to for about 16 years.
 In the meantime she has helped run numerous business ventures and currrently works part time for S&A Neill Transport LLC handling most of the back office, billing, accounts payable and managing paperwork.
 Meanwhile she maintains a full time job as a Home Health Care Nurse.
 She works to keep our paperwork in order and meanwhile is learning the dispatching and operations side of the busininess, She has plans to start a brokerage seperate from the trucking company to help us get where we ultimately want to be.

 Steven Gorski is a Combat Veteran who came to us in May of 2018 as a company driver.
 He is extremely dedicated and one of the hardest workers we know.
-He helps to maintain the trucks while he builds on his experience as a driver.
-He ultimately has goals to move into an office position as our business expends and we definitely look forward to moving him to that capacity
+He helped to maintain the trucks while he built on his experience as a driver.
+He Made the decision this year to purchase his own truck, A blue Freightliner Coronado, and He has leased that truck on with us.

 William has been a longtime friend who was in a bad situation with another start up carrier.
 We invited him to move over to our company in October of 2018 and we couldn't be happier with having him here.
 He owns and operates the Lime Green Peterbilt and his Low Pro Stepdeck has greatly expanded our ability to move freight.
 Eventually he wants to transition into RGN work and maybe add on more trucks of his own and we absolutely want to see him do that.
 One day he may be ready to move into an office position as well and we would love to be able to provide that opportunity.
 William is our OD guy and he will go literally anywhere his truck and trailer can go.